-We empower the Interstate Commission on Sustainable Development (ICSD) to integrate environmentally friendly land use concerns into dialogues with national governments through the Regional Environmental Programme for Sustainable Development in Central Asia (REP4SD).
-Our collaboration with ICSD includes capacity building of its members, providing guidance in programme development, and project proposal support.
-This aligns with the German government's "Green Central Asia" initiative for climate adaptation strategies.
+We continue to help the Interstate Commission on Sustainable Development (ICSD) to integrate environmentally friendly land use concerns into dialogues with national governments through the Regional Environmental Programme for Sustainable Development in Central Asia (REP4SD).
+Our collaboration with ICSD includes improvement of skills and knowledge of its members, providing guidance in programme development, and project proposal support.

-We improve knowledge and collaboration of the civil society organizations and independent experts within the Green Regional Environmental Expert Network of Central Asia (GREEN CA).
-This platform promotes knowledge sharing, and capacity development across the region on environmentally friendly land use, development of food and agriculture systems, ecosystem management.
+Knowledge exchange and collaboration of civil society organizations and independent experts is crucial, and for this the Green Regional Environmental Expert Network of Central Asia (GREEN CA) was created.
+This platform promotes knowledge sharing, and capacity development across the region on environmentally friendly land use, development of food and agriculture systems, and ecosystem management.